Tuburni/globalLogic_Homework_KondrashovBorys/task3_IntorductionToAWS/README.md

-To get started, you'll need to:
+To get started, you'll need to copy this comands and past them to terminal:
 ```
 cd
 mkdir KondrashovB